-BSA 3003 Business Communication A study of communication as related to business.
-The course includes principles of effective business communication using technology to generate documents including letters, memos and reports; international, ethical and interpersonal topics are integrated throughout the course.
+BSA 2003 Business Communication A study of communication as related to business.
+The course includes principles of effective business communication using technology to generate documents, including letters, memos, and reports.
+International, ethical, and interpersonal topics are integrated.
 Students will learn to manage business protocol and etiquette issues.
-Prerequisite: completion of the Writing intensive requirement or division dean permission.
+Prerequisite: Completion of the writing-intensive requirement.

-BSA 3013 The Legal Environment of Business An introduction to the legal environment in which businesses operate.
-Topics include the foundations of the American legal system, employment and labor law, consumer protection, contracts and the social responsibility of business.
+BSA 3013 Business Law This course is an introduction to the complex legal environment explicitly related to businesses.
+The academic review includes the foundations of the American legal system, employment and labor law, consumer protection, contracts, and corporate social responsibility of businesses.